hol-workshop/hol-workshop.github.io/gglab/step3.md

 - [Go back to previous step](step2.md)

 # Lab 3 - Create your target Autonomous Database
+In previous lab, we created our Source DB, now it is time to create our Target DB, which is Autonomous database.
+If you don't know about Autonomous database, please read following information or [jump directly to Part-1](#part-1-create-your-autonomous-database).
+This lab consists of two parts.

+#### What is an Autonomous Database?
+[An autonomous database](https://www.oracle.com/database/what-is-autonomous-database.html) is a cloud database that uses machine learning to automate database tuning, security, backups, updates, and other routine management tasks traditionally performed by DBAs.
+Unlike a conventional database, an autonomous database performs all these tasks and more without human intervention.

+#### How does it work?
+An autonomous database leverages AI and machine learning to provide full, end-to-end automation for provisioning, security, updates, availability, performance, change management, and error prevention.

+In this respect, an autonomous database has specific characteristics.

+- It is self-driving.
+All database and infrastructure management, monitoring, and tuning processes are automated.
+DBAs can now focus on more important tasks, including data aggregation, modeling, processing, governance strategies, and helping developers use in-database features and functions with minimal changes to their application code.
+- It is self-securing Built-in capabilities protect against both external attacks and malicious internal users.
+This helps eliminate concerns about cyberattacks on unpatched or unencrypted databases.
+- It is self-repairing.
+This can prevent downtime, including unplanned maintenance.
+An autonomous database can require fewer than 2.5 minutes of downtime per month, including patching.

 #### What deployment options are available for Autonomous Database?

 There are 2 options for deploying an autonomous database.